AuntyyWonks/AI_ML/README.md

-# AI_ML - Intelligent Crop Recommendation System
+# MyOasis

-A comprehensive agricultural intelligence platform that combines machine learning, natural language processing, and web technologies to provide personalized crop recommendations and agricultural guidance.
+This project is one closest to my heart.
+It's currently a work in progress but is basically a tool that is being develpoed to bridge tech and agriculture for young kids.
+It is a  comprehensive agricultural intelligence platform that combines machine learning, natural language processing, and web technologies to provide personalized crop recommendations and agricultural guidance.

 ## Project Overview

-This project is an AI-powered agricultural assistant designed to help farmers and agricultural enthusiasts make informed decisions about crop selection based on environmental conditions.
+This project is an AI-powered agricultural assistant designed to help young-mind farmers and agricultural enthusiasts make informed decisions about crop selection based on environmental conditions.
 The system provides intelligent crop recommendations and features an interactive chatbot for agricultural queries.

 ## Key Features